 Dutch Oven History: Where Did It All Begin?

-The first recorded history of the Dutch oven cooking pot was towards the end of the 18th century around 1769.
-Dutch ovens have changed throughout time and have been used in many shapes and materials in different parts of the world.
-Dutch ovens today, such as Le Creuset only slightly resemble those of our ancestors.
+The first recorded history of the Dutch oven cooking pot was towards the end of the 18th century, around 1769.
+Dutch ovens have changed and been used in many shapes and materials in different parts of the world.
+Dutch ovens today, such as Le Creuset, only slightly resemble those of our ancestors.

-Before you begin to read this article it is important to understand that a Dutch oven can essentially be one of three things.
+Before reading this article, it is essential to understand that a Dutch oven can essentially be one of three things.

 It can be a metal shield for roasting before an open fire, it can be a brick oven that cooks with pre-heated walls, and finally, it can be a cast-iron kettle or pot with a tight and heavy cover.
 The latter is generally used to cook a meal over an open fire.